Done well,

 - ExitRunway ends when the runway ends.
 No rolling renewal.

-We'll tell you on the first call — and tell you honestly if none of the four fit.
+We'll tell you on the first call — and tell you honestly if none fit.
 The conversation is free; so is the no.